Glossary of Legislative Terms

 E & R - see Enrollment and Review.

-Emergency Clause ("E" Clause) - a provision that allows a bill or a portion of a bill to take effect immediately after the governor signs it or after the Legislature overrides the governor's veto.
+Emergency Clause ("E" Clause) - a provision that allows a bill or a portion of a bill to take effect the day after the governor signs it or after the Legislature overrides the governor's veto.

 Engrossment - the process of preparing a bill for Final Reading by incorporating all adopted amendments.